calrissian/accumulo-recipes/store/graph-store/README.md

 ###Modelling and saving vertices and edges

 As described above, modelling isn't too complicated at all.
 Any entity can be a vertex.
-Edges are just entities with 3 necessary properties describing the vertices they are connecting and the nature of the connection.
-I will elaborate on the model from the Calrissian entity store implementation and show how the same brother relationship would be modelled using the graph store.
+Edges are just a specialized entity with a few required properties describing the vertices they are connecting and the nature of the connection (these properties are HEAD, TAIL, and LABEL).
+I will elaborate on the example model from the Calrissian entity store documentation and show how the same brother relationship would be modelled using the graph store.

 ```java
 Entity vertex1 = new BaseEntity("Person", "1");